oc-rs/understandingreligion/understandingreligion/content/p/ravidassia-religion.md

 ## Historical Background

-### Life of Guru Ravidass
+### Life of Guru Ravidas

-Guru Ravidass, born in 1377 CE in Varanasi, India, was a prominent spiritual leader and reformer.
+Guru Ravidas, born in 1377 CE in Varanasi, India, was a prominent spiritual leader and reformer.
 He belonged to the leather-working Chamar caste, traditionally considered untouchable in the Hindu caste hierarchy.
-Despite facing significant social discrimination, Guru Ravidass gained a following due to his profound spiritual insights and egalitarian teachings.
+Despite facing significant social discrimination, Guru Ravidas gained a following due to his profound spiritual insights and egalitarian teachings.

 ### Emergence of the Ravidassia Faith